FGMEMBERS-NONGPL/wildcat/README.md

 ----------------------

 This git repository contains several FG aircraft as submodules.
-These Aircraft contain varying restricting licenses, including but not limited to Creative Commons, and No-Commercial Share alike.
+These Aircraft contain varying <b>non GPL </b> restricting licenses, including but not limited to Creative Commons, and No-Commercial Share alike.

 Please verify the content of each aircraft for a LICENSE, COPYING file or